Golden generation: Belgium (2014–2022)

 During the 10 years from 2002 to 2012 in which Belgium failed to qualify for major tournaments, a golden generation matured, many of whom gained both prime individual and team awards in foreign European clubs and competitions.
 These include Eden Hazard, who at his peak was one of the top players in the world; defender and former captain Vincent Kompany; Kevin De Bruyne, who is widely regarded as one of the best midfielders of his generation; and Romelu Lukaku, who is currently Belgium's all-time top scorer.
 Other key players of this golden generation include Thibaut Courtois, Jan Vertonghen, Yannick Carrasco, Axel Witsel, Mousa Dembélé, Dries Mertens, Marouane Fellaini, Thomas Vermaelen, and Toby Alderweireld.
 These players helped Belgium finish in third place at the 2018 FIFA World Cup, the team's best ever performance at the World Cup; and reach number one in the FIFA World Rankings for the first time in November 2015.

 At the 2018 FIFA World Cup, Belgium performed excellently, earning themselves a third-place finish.
 Captain Hazard won the Silver Ball as the second best player of the tournament behind Luka Modrić whereas goalkeeper Courtois was awarded the Golden Glove for his performance during the tournament.

 Numerous sports commentators marked Belgium's elimination from the group stage of the 2022 FIFA World Cup as the end of Belgium's golden generation.
-Ahead of that tournament, midfielder De Bruyne had responded with “No chance, we're too old” to a question about Belgium's chances of winning the World Cup.
+Ahead of that tournament, midfielder De Bruyne had responded with "No chance, we're too old" to a question about Belgium's chances of winning the World Cup.
 Similarly, Hazard stated that they had "a better chance to win four years ago."
-De Bruyne echoed these sentiments, stating “I think our chance was 2018.
-We have a good team, but it is aging.”
+De Bruyne echoed these sentiments, stating, "I think our chance was 2018.
+We have a good team, but it is aging."
 Of the 26 players on the 2022 squad, 11 were at least 30 years old during the 2022 World Cup.
 Coach Roberto Martínez resigned following Belgium's elimination after six years with the team.

+Belgium managed to reach the Quarter-Finals of the 2026 World Cup, despite low expectations, with several of the remaining ‘golden generation’ players participating in their last performance.

+They managed to equalise with European Champions Spain, but succumbed to a 2-1 loss, due to a goalkeeping error, less than two minutes after their veteran goalkeeper Thibaut Cortois was substituted with an injury in the last few minutes of the game.
+Many commentators agreed that this would inevitably be the last World Cup for the last remaining stars of the Belgium golden generation.